uio-cels/Repeats/Repeats.md

 * LTRdigest refines the output of LTRharvest by looking for primer binding sites and retrotransposon specific enzymes.
 FASTA sequences are extracted from the GFF file produced.
 * Repeats are also collected using RepeatModeler.
 * More divergent LTR retrotransposons and DNA transposons are collected using TransposonPSI.
 FASTA sequences are extracted from the GFF and classified according to protein homology.
-* All sequences are clustered using USEARCH.
+* All sequences are clustered using CD-HIT-EST
 * The sequences are subject to BLASTX searches against SwissProt-Uniprot and RepeatMaskers repeat peptide library.
 If hits occur in the uniprot database, but not the repeat peptide database the sequence is discarded.
 * RepeatMasker is run three times; only with the _de novo_ library, only with the RepBase library and once with a merged variant.
 * Finally, summaries of the RepeatMasker results are produced.